LtGlahn/demo-livedata-citybike-Oslo/README.md

 # Backend

-Current implementation is python flask app run at pythonanywhere, but can run on any machine with python >= 3.4 able to serve files on internet with appropriate CORS header.
+Current implementation is python flask app run at pythonanywhere, but can run on any machine with python >= 3.4 able to serve files on internet with appropriate CORS header (`accept-origin:*`, or yoursite.com).
+Or put the backend at the same server as the web (frontend), and you'll be _same origin_, avoiding the need for CORS (cross origin).

 ### Pulling data from oslobysykkel.no